Article Image

 UPSC Civil Services Examination: Over 10 lakh applicants compete for around 1000 vacancies annually.

-Lateral Entry Scheme (2018): It was launched with the aim to infuse private sector competence into bureaucracy.
+Lateral Entry Scheme (2018): This scheme was launched to infuse private sector competence into bureaucracy.

-• Challenge: UPSC recruitments being urban-biased (90% recruits from urban origins).
+• Challenge: Urban-biased UPSC recruitments (90% recruits from urban origins).

-Early Induction: Training candidates at 16–18 years to instill grassroots sensitivity.
+Early Induction: Training candidates at 16–18 years to instil grassroots sensitivity.

 Language Inclusivity: Reducing English dominance in exams to level the field for rural candidates.

-Curriculum Revamp: Aligning syllabus with India’s socio-economic realities (e.g., agrarian issues & local governance etc).
+Curriculum Revamp: aligning the syllabus with India’s socio-economic realities (e.g., agrarian issues and local governance).

 Governance: Recruitment impacts administrative efficiency and policy implementation.